 - Install artificial turf on soccer field

 - Reconfigure and improve parking

-- Renovate lighting in park and street

-- Preserve or replace trees

 - Develop new service road access

 - Install security cameras

 - Develop creek access

 - Develop access to lower Springbrook

 - Acquire and expand park property

 - Expand community gardens

 - Spray park

 - Large community event shelter

 - Horse shoe pits

-- Additional picnic tables throughout park - Picnic shelter near creek - New paths for circulation in park - Covered basketball court - B. Compatibility with development in the vicinity: The parcels are immediately adjacent to Springbrook Park, also designated and zoned Open Space & Recreation. - C. Transportation impacts and mitigation: Transportation impacts would be minimal with the change of 3 parcels from residential to open space use. - D. Public Service impacts and mitigation: The application would likely result on less use of water and sewer services with the change of use. - E. Public health, safety and general welfare impacts: This application would enable the eventual expansion of Springbrook Park, providing additional health and general welfare benefits to Lakewood residents. - F. Range of permitted uses: The City has purchased the parcels in question with the intent of adding them to Springbrook Park; the proposed designation and zone would allow for such use. - G. Change in circumstances: The parcels have been purchased by the City of Lakewood and are no longer being used for residences. - H. Advantages vs. negative impacts: The advantages to adding park space to the City outweigh the loss of three residential units, especially in light of the recent allocation of 2,257 additional housing units to the Downtown Subarea.
+- Additional picnic tables throughout park

+- Picnic shelter near creek

+- New paths for circulation in park

+- Covered basketball court

+- B. Compatibility with development in the vicinity: The parcels are immediately adjacent to Springbrook Park, also designated and zoned Open Space & Recreation.

+- C. Transportation impacts and mitigation: Transportation impacts would be minimal with the change of 3 parcels from residential to open space use.

+- D. Public Service impacts and mitigation: The application would likely result on less use of water and sewer services with the change of use.

+- E. Public health, safety and general welfare impacts: This application would enable the eventual expansion of Springbrook Park, providing additional health and general welfare benefits to Lakewood residents.

+- F. Range of permitted uses: The City has purchased two of the threethe parcels in question with the intent of adding them to Springbrook Park; the proposed designation and zone would allow for such use.
+The parcel at 12626 47th Ave.
+SW is still privately owned.

+- G. Change in circumstances: Two of the three parcels have been purchased by the City of Lakewood and are no longer being used for residences.

+- H. Advantages vs. negative impacts: The advantages to adding park space to the City outweigh the loss of three residential units, especially in light of the recent allocation of 2,257 additional housing units to the Downtown Subarea.